devonjkohler/Causal_Inference_Project/README.md

 ## Deliverables

-1. Implementation of Gillespie in Julia
+1. Simulation the Lotka-Volterra model using Gillespie

-2. Simulation the Lotka-Volterra model using Gillespie
+2. Implementation of the the simulation in Omega

-3. Implementation of the the simulation in Omega
+3. Remake the Lotka-Volterra Plots from the Omega paper using Gillespie

-4. Run different inferences/counterfactuals using Omega
+4. Inplement the Abduction-action-prediction algorithm

 ## How to run the project